Glossary hero image

 5. Improves Immune Function

-• Flavonoids support the immune system by helping fight off harmful pathogens and enhancing the body’s defence mechanisms.
+• Flavonoids support the immune system by helping fight off harmful pathogens and enhancing the body’s defense mechanisms.

 Best Food Sources of Flavonoids